torvalds/linux/Documentation/i2c/busses/i2c-parport.rst

  * i2c-elv
  * i2c-velleman
  * video/i2c-parport
-   (NOT the same as this one, dedicated to home brew teletext adapters)
+   (ANALT the same as this one, dedicated to home brew teletext adapters)

 It currently supports the following devices: